9 Tips for Startups to Get Traction with Analysts

 Much has been and can be said about how to get into the analyst reports such as the Gartner Magic Quadrant.
 However, we are going to keep it simple.
 This blog is based on our experience of successfully having placed companies into the Gartner Magic Quadrant and the cool vendor report.
 In each case, those goals were achieved within 12 months, and in each case, prior negative analyst perceptions had to be overcome.

-In our experience, these are ten key elements to successfully engage the major technology analyst firms such as Gartner, Forrester, Sirius Decisions, or 451 Research Group.
+In our experience, these are nine key elements to successfully engage the major technology analyst firms such as Gartner, Forrester, Sirius Decisions, or 451 Research Group.

 1) Clarifying competitive differentiation and customer value-add